The Song of Sapphire Sands by Emirati artist Ahmed Al Enezi, known as the Contemporary Bedouin

 Ritual as Governance

-Authority is sustained through ceremony, symbols, and shared belief rather than force alone.
+Authority in the world of Sapphire Sands is sustained through ceremony, symbols, and shared belief rather than force alone.

 Ritual becomes law, and silence becomes structure.